tobi-be/DCS-OH-6A/README.md

 Rockets are rarely used as they are quite heavy for the Loach.

-In order to use the rockets the Armed-Safe switch at the armament panel needs to be switched to armed.
+In order to use the rockets the Armed-Safe switch on the armament panel needs to be switched to armed.

-The Weapons selector switch at the rocket panel needs to be switched to 40.
+The Weapons selector switch on the rocket panel needs to be switched to 40.

 The number of rocket pairs needs to be selected (>0).